mozdevz/idai.africa/readme.md

 ## Contributing

-<blockquote>TODO: <blockquote>

-## Security Vulnerabilities
+All contributions are welcome.

 ## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT license](LICENSE).